ComposableFi/composable/docs/docs/user-guides/trustless-faq.md

 ---

-❓ **Q13:** How to choose a validator on Centauri to stake with, is there any risk involved in staking?
+❓ **Q13:** How to choose a validator on Composable Cosmos Chain to stake with, is there any risk involved in staking?

-📝 **A13:** Choosing a validator on Centauri requires thoughtful consideration of multiple factors:
+📝 **A13:** Choosing a validator on Composable Cosmos Chain requires thoughtful consideration of multiple factors:

 1. **Uptime**: Aim to select a validator with near-perfect uptime.
 A high uptime is a hallmark of reliability, and it's crucial for earning consistent staking rewards.
 Keep in mind that if a validator is jailed or tombstoned due to downtime or double signing, you won't receive rewards during that period.
 2. **Voting Power**: Opting for a validator with a lower percentage of total voting power can contribute to the decentralization of the network.
 By doing so, you're distributing the voting power and reducing the risk of centralization.